 "We needed to create a standard model for how often patients would receive care from nurse practitioners and health coaches for their subscription price, but also maintain some flexibility to book extra visits.
 Having a subscription package with different types of practitioners is something we do differently from a solo practice." says de Melo.

-Recruiting qualified professionals for your clinic
+Recruiting and hiring qualified professionals for your clinic

 Job postings are one way to recruit staff to your clinic, but don't forget about other channels at your disposal: